danielnuriyev/danielnuriyev.github.io/torah-spirituality.md

 This is a work in progress.
 So far I am just throwing here random ideas.

 This text is written for people interested in direct spiritual experience.
-The main reason for writing this is that increasingly more people are interested in the spiritual but most practical material is based on 'eastern' practices whereas the Jewish people have been transmitting and developing spirituality for 4000 years since Abraham.
+The main reason for writing this is that increasingly more people are interested in the spiritual but most practical material is based on 'eastern' practices whereas the Jewish people have been transmitting and developing spirituality for over 4000 years since Abraham.

-The Jewish spiritual practice is not easily available because if you're a Jewish 'guru' (rebbe, for example), first of all transmit it to people around you.
-If you feel that your experience and knowledge are broadly useful, you publish a book in Hebrew.
+The Jewish spiritual practice is not easily available because Jewish spiritual masters first of all transmit it to people around them.
+If they feel that their experience and knowledge are broadly useful, they or their students publish books in Hebrew.
 Why Hebrew?
 Because languages come and go but Hebrew stays.
 Therefore to find a Jewish spiritual master requires a true desire and a consistent effort whereas finding a YouTube video about meditation is a just few seconds away.

-An opposite issue is that there is increasingly more material about the Jewish spirituality in English but it's either not intended as a practical guide or it is shallow.
+An opposite issue is that there is increasingly more material about the Jewish spirituality in English but it's either not intended as practical guidance or it is shallow.

 Therefore I have decided to share a few highlights and a few references to books.
 The main emphasis is on constant focused parctice, not on belief, not on understanding, not on knowledge.
-The study of Torah, which is included in the list, starts with sitting, reading and trying to understand but these are just tools.

-The text is based on my personal experience as of now.
-My only hope is to keep improving.

 First I have to explain the source of Jewish spirituality, which is a formal part, and then I'll dive into the spirituality.
-If you get board dive in [here](https://github.com/danielnuriyev/spirituality/blob/main/torah-spirituality.md#jewish-point-of-view)

 ## Sources